Siddharth-Gandhi/siddharth-gandhi.github.io/content/posts/github_scrape.md

 # Hi, please read this note

 I am [Siddharth](https://www.ssgandhi.com/), a first year MIIS student at Carnegie Mellon's Language Technologies Institute.
-I am working on neural information retrieval project which [Prof. Jamie Callan](http://www.cs.cmu.edu/~callan/) which involves collecting commit data along with pre and post commit file states.
+I am working on neural information retrieval project with [Prof. Jamie Callan](http://www.cs.cmu.edu/~callan/) which involves collecting commit data along with pre and post commit file states.
 I will be querying Github's API for this data on various big repositories (like PyTorch & Tensorflow) and storing it locally.
 I will be optimizing it in some time to just clone the repository and build the dataset locally, but for proof of concept, I am doing with API (albeit at a small scale).

-The project description, if you are interested is as follows:
+The project description, if you are interested, is as follows:

 > Recent code language models have demonstrated strong capabilities in generating, completing, editing and debugging code.
 Given certain prompts, they are able to provide human-quality completions.
 A very capable code language model, however, only captures part of the entire programming workflow.
 In the case of improving a big code project, after designing some new features, the first thing the programmer would consider is to locate the existing code files to be edited.
 This is a retrieval problem and is non-trivial in large code bases.
 >